Enzian Theater

 The Enzian Theater is a nonprofit arthouse movie theater located in Maitland, Florida.
 The theater hosts the Florida Film Festival and several other local film festivals.
 The name "Enzian" is the German word for gentian, a genus of mountain flower.
 Patrons sit in chairs around tables where drinks and meals are served during the film.
 The Enzian's motto is "Film Is Art".

+History

+Founded by Tina Tiedtke in 1985, Enzian showed six to twelve classic films a week and occasional live shows.
+The theatre opened on February 15, 1985 with a showing of D.W.
+Griffith's Broken Blossoms and star Lillian Gish attended the event.

+In 1989, Enzian refocused on first-run independent feature films.